kiwix/kiwix-desktop/README.md

 Kiwix desktop
 =============

-The Kiwix-desktop is a view/manager of zim files.
+The Kiwix-desktop is a view/manager of zim files for GNU/Linux and Windows.
 You can download and view your zim files as you which.

 Disclaimer